ianakoto/Serverless-Mini-Twitter-App/README.md

 ## Frontend

-To run a client application first edit the `client/src/config.ts` file to set correct parameters.
+To run a client application first edit the `client/MiniTweet/src/config.ts` file to set correct parameters.
 And then run the following commands:

 ```
-cd client
+cd client/MiniTweet
 npm install
 npm run start
 ```